willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

 ## To export prompts shared with a specific team

-1. From Windows PowerShell, use the `Export-PromptsGroupContent` cmdlet to export the prompts published to the specific team in Copilot Lab.
+1. From Windows PowerShell, use the `Export-PromptsGroupContent` cmdlet to export the prompts published to the specific team in Copilot Prompt Gallery.

 ```powershell
 Export-PromptsGroupContent -M365TeamsGroupId < team ID> -ExportDirectory <output location>